Almasmm/ad-final-project/README.md

 - **Benchmark reports missing:** set `PERF_REPORT_*` to persistent filenames or collect the timestamped JSON in `tests/performance/results/`.

 ## License
-Released under the ISC License.
+Released under the MIT License.
 See `LICENSE` for details.